stevegt/grid-cli/v2/doc/206-fpga.md

 ## Other Prefix Matching Techniques

 ### Regular Expression Matching
-- FPGAs can efficiently implement regular expression matching algorithms by leveraging their parallel processing capabilities.
+- **Implementation**: FPGAs can efficiently implement regular expression matching algorithms by leveraging their parallel processing capabilities.
-- Each part of the regular expression can be mapped to a separate hardware block, allowing simultaneous evaluation of multiple patterns.
+- **Operation**: Each part of the regular expression can be mapped to a separate hardware block, allowing simultaneous evaluation of multiple patterns.

 ### Finite Automata Implementation
-- Prefix matching can also be implemented using finite automata, where states and transitions are mapped onto FPGA resources.
+- **Implementation**: Prefix matching can also be implemented using finite automata, where states and transitions are mapped onto FPGA resources.
-- The FPGA’s capability to handle concurrent state transitions makes it a powerful platform for implementing complex automata efficiently.
+- **Advantage**: The FPGA’s capability to handle concurrent state transitions makes it a powerful platform for implementing complex automata efficiently.

 ### Bloom Filters
-- Bloom filters can be used on FPGAs to perform approximate prefix matching.
+- **Implementation**: Bloom filters can be used on FPGAs to perform approximate prefix matching.
-- The hash functions required for Bloom filters can be implemented in parallel, ensuring high-speed operations.
+- **Operation**: The hash functions required for Bloom filters can be implemented in parallel, ensuring high-speed operations.

 ## Advantages of Using FPGAs for Prefix Matching